![]() | Lacina, Ludvík Jakub | |

 During the war

-When the war broke out he was still with k.u.k.
-Kavallerietruppendivision Nr.
-7 in Kraków, he served with this unit at the front in Poland and Galicia from 1 August 1914 to 14 August 1916.
-In 1915 he was decorated but in 1916 the division requested that he be transferred to a less demanding post as he "was not up to the tasks demanded by a cavalry division".
+When the war broke out, he was still with Kavalleriedivision Nr.
+7 in Kraków.
+He served with this unit at the front in Poland and Galicia from 1 August 1914 to 14 August 1916.
+In 1915, he was decorated, but in 1916 the division requested that he be transferred to a less demanding post as he "was not up to the tasks demanded by a cavalry division".

 © ÖStA

-He was thus in August 1916 transferred to Mobile Reservespital Nr.
-2/10 (the 10th mobile reserve hospital of the 2nd army), but before that he had been proposed for promotion by k.u.k.
-Kavallerietruppendivision Nr.
-7. The attempted promotion was so-called Aussertourlich (out of turn) as 29 priests were ahead of him in the queue for promotion.
-Military bishop Emmerich Bjelik therefore rejected the application, not only for this reason but also due to the field chaplain's relatively short time of service (10 years) and his poor disciplinary record.
+He was thus, in August 1916, transferred to Mobile Reservespital Nr.
+2/10 (the 10th mobile reserve hospital of the 2nd Army), but before that he had been proposed for promotion by Kavalleriedivision Nr.
+7. The attempted promotion was so-called Aussertourlich (out of turn), as 29 priests were ahead of him in the queue for promotion.
+Military bishop Emmerich Bjelik therefore rejected the application, not only for this reason but also due to the field chaplain’s relatively short time in service (10 years) and his poor disciplinary record.

 © ÖStA

-The rejection led to another incident and this time the bishop himself was on the receiving end.
-Lacina turned up in the bishop's office on 18 Oktober 1916 to enquire about the promotion.
-When told the verdict he lost his temper and lashed out at his superior, accusing Bjelik of persecuting him and wished that the Mother of God punish him.
-The bishop was in the end pretty lenient: he reported the incident to k.u.k.
-Kriegsministerium but asked that the punishment be no more a stern warning.
+The rejection led to another incident, and this time the bishop himself was on the receiving end.
+Lacina turned up in the bishop’s office on 18 October 1916 to enquire about the promotion.
+When told the verdict, he lost his temper and lashed out at his superior, accusing Bjelik of persecuting him and wishing that the Mother of God punish him.
+In the end the bishop was quite lenient: he reported the incident to Kriegsministerium but asked that the punishment be no more than a stern warning.

-Miha Šimac has during his research recorded Bjelik's disciplinary report on Lacina, and reproduces it in his book Vojaški duhovniki iz slovenskih dežel pod habsburškim žezlom, Ljubljana: Teološka fakulteta, 2014, page 373-374.
+Miha Šimac has recorded Bjelik’s disciplinary report on Lacina during his research, and reproduces it in his book Vojaški duhovniki iz slovenskih dežel pod habsburškim žezlom, Ljubljana: Teološka fakulteta, 2014, pages 373–374.

 Feldkurat Lacina – Disziplinärwidriges Genehmen